NicoleColgan/link_detection_bot/README.md

     - Rate limits or bot detection
     - Caching and expiry
 - ~~merging changes~~ (nicole)
+- print to output directory so we can keep track of things
+- add progress bar when printing to csv & checking urls - or print checking url...?

 ## Done to date
 - Research technologies and look through common pages to find broken links to ensure project is useful (Nicole & Oisin)